-- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Registers - Additional Individual Block/Sector Locks for array protection - Write Protection using Power-down instruction - Lock Down write protection for Status Register until the next power-up - One Time Program (OTP) write protection for array and Security Registers using Status Register Note: This feature is available upon special order.
-Please contact Winbond for details.
+- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Registers - Additional Individual Block/Sector Locks for array protection - Write Protection using Power-down instruction - Lock Down write protection for Status Register until the next power-up - One Time Program (OTP) write protection for array and Security Registers using Status Register

-Upon power-up or at power-down, the W25Q32JV will maintain a reset condition while VCC is below the threshold value of VwI, (See Power-up Timing and Voltage Levels and Figure 43).
+Upon power-up or at power-down, the W25Q128JV will maintain a reset condition while VCC is below the threshold value of VwI, (See Power-up Timing and Voltage Levels and Figure 43).
 While reset, all operations are disabled and no instructions are recognized.
 During power-up and after the VCC voltage exceeds VwI, all program and erase related instructions are further disabled for a time delay of tPUW.
 This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Register instructions.
 Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tvsL time delay is reached, and it must also track the VCC supply level at power-down to prevent adverse command sequence.
 If needed a pull-up resister on /CS can be used to accomplish this.